alexpasmantier/television/docs/getting-started/03-first-channel.md

 ## Step 4: Add a Custom Action

-Let's add an action to open the TLDR page in a pager:
+Add an action to open the TLDR page in a pager:

 ```toml
 [metadata]